Rejoicing in the Mourning

 Routinely doing ordinary, daily chores brought some comfort.

 One morning, while making my bed, sadness for a friend who had recently lost a close family member swept over me.
-As I empathized with the pain she must have been feeling, I suddenly experienced a deep longing to see loved ones sheltering in place far away from me.
+As I empathized with the pain she must have been feeling, I suddenly experienced a deep longing to see elderly loved ones sheltering in place far away from me.
 I wondered how long it would be before I could hug them again.
-In the early days of the pandemic, concern for older relatives in particular was rampant.
+In the early days of the pandemic, concern for older relatives was particularly rampant.

 This verse was puzzling, though.
 Was it right to rejoice in a time like that?

 On top of those major issues, even little things felt more irritating, discouraging, and challenging than usual.
-Cable problems, a broken crockpot that ruined our dinner, a flat tire, and a child’s injury for which we couldn’t seek treatment had me on edge.
+Cable problems, a broken crockpot that ruined our dinner, a flat tire, and a child’s injury for which we could not seek treatment had me on edge.
 Each day carried an undercurrent of worry and stress.
 Rejoicing felt impossible.

 Nothing can separate us from God’s love and provision or the joy they incite.
 As Christians, we have this joy every day – no power on earth can steal it, not even death or the shadow of death.

+God doesn’t tell us to rejoice in dark, difficult times because he is cruel, but because he is the God who has conquered all of this.
+He allows us space to lament, and even gives examples throughout the Bible.
+But he also offers the only real hope we have in sorrow.
+And he offers his joy as our strength when we have no worldly cause for joy.
 Rejoicing gives courage and buoys the spirits.
 It turns our hearts in the right direction toward truth and light and away from darkness.
 God knows we need to rejoice - it is good for our souls as well as our witnesses - and He has given us the best reason to do it.

 “And the peace and of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
 (Philippians 4:7)